-Though the name might sound Chinese, this is actually a wonderful 50-kilometer trip across some of Tirol’s most beautiful mountainous areas that takes three days to complete.
-It may not be the longest of the multi-day hiking paths in Tirol, but it is definitely one of the most scenic walks, where you can explore the best of the country’s nature and landscapes and experience a wealth of history and culture.
+Though the name might sound Chinese, this is actually a wonderful 50-kilometre hike across some of Tirol’s most beautiful mountainous areas that takes three days to complete.
+It may not be the longest of the multi-day hikes in Tirol, but it is definitely one of the most scenic, where you can explore the best of the country’s nature and landscapes and experience a wealth of history and culture.
 A number of places along the “Waiwi” are so special that you’ll have the images etched into your memory for years to come.
 From Pillerseetal Valley at the heart of the Kitzbühel Alps, the trek takes avid walkers from the historic village of Waidring to the top of lofty Wildseeloder Peak and down to Fieberbrunn.
-There are majestic mountains and long stretches of Alpine pastures to negotiate, and there are lots of rustic and friendly on-mountain eateries to stop by and gather new strength.
-The tarn next to Wildseeloder Lodge is a natural gem, tucked under an iconic peak.
+There are majestic mountains and long stretches of alpine pastures to negotiate, and there are lots of rustic and friendly on-mountain eateries to stop by and gather new strength.
+The tarn next to the Wildseeloder lodge is a natural gem, tucked under an iconic peak.
 Mountain scenery, dramatic vistas and the striking colour of the lake will take your breath away.
-You’ll pass by Tirol landmarks, like the Triassic Park at Steinplatte Waidring, the Jakobskreuz atop the summit of Buchensteinwand Mountain, a multi-storey building in the shape of a cross, and the fountain on the church hilltop of Fieberbrunn, with its healing water that is said to have cured an attack of fever of Tirol’s duchess Margarethe Maultasch in time long past.
+You’ll pass by Tirol landmarks, like the Triassic Park at Steinplatte Waidring, the Jakobskreuz atop the summit of Buchensteinwand mountain, a multi-storey building in the shape of a cross, and the fountain on the church hilltop of Fieberbrunn, with its healing water that is said to have cured an attack of fever of Tirol’s duchess Margarethe Maultasch in time long past.
 With its huge amount of up-and-down work, and some exceedingly steep climbs and descents in places, this walk requires a great deal of experience of mountain walking, equipment and a high level of fitness.
 If you are adequately prepared, you will enjoy a unique walking experience to be treasured forever.

 - Wheelchair-accessible Hiking Route